saamhaz/saamhaz.github.io/_posts/2025-02-19-towards-robo-economicus.md

 We suggest that **robo economicus**, AI agents that can participate in markets across both physical and digital worlds, represent an upleveling of the capabilities of AI in the future.
 Just as engines replaced physical labor, these agents will eventually offload much of the cognitive effort required to navigate markets and systems.

-The key shift is autonomy: these agents won’t simply follow instructions.
-They’ll manage resources, negotiate, and make autonomous decisions.
+These agents will manage resources and make autonomous decisions as opposed to simply following instructions.

 ## Convergence

 When emergent technologies come into the world, they arrive in a primitive state.
 They're difficult to neatly categorize and only solve a narrow set of problems.
 Several of these technologies often exist simultaneously, but they remain siloed and limited to specific applications.

-A pivotal moment occurs when someone, an engineer, founder, or outsider, grasps the latent potential in combining seemingly unrelated technologies.
+A critical shift happens when someone, an engineer, founder, or industry outsider, grasps the latent potential in combining seemingly unrelated technologies.
 These tech elements then collide to shatter the old order and give rise to a new landscape of applications.

 Over the last two decades, we saw three siloed technologies converge in this way: cloud computing, mobile, and GPS/geolocation.